 ACEEE research has found that energy efficiency can halve U.S. energy use and greenhouse gas emissions by 2050.
-With growing interest in policies to address global climate change, as well as a new Congress and a new presidential term to begin in January 2021, ACEEE will be hosting the Energy Efficiency and Climate Policy Forum to discuss key steps and policies that will help the United States get on this 50% reduction pathway.
+With growing interest in policies to address global climate change, as well as a new Congress and a new presidential term to begin in January 2021, ACEEE hosted the Energy Efficiency and Climate Policy Forum to discuss key steps and policies that will help the United States get on this 50% reduction pathway.

 - Buildings - improvements to existing buildings and opportunities for electrification